harshitbhomawat/harshitbhomawat/README.md

 # Harshit Singh Bhomawat

-I am currently working as a programmer analyst at Algowire Trading Technologies.
-I have experience of 1 year working as a c++ and c# developer.
-I have also experience of web development using Django, Node.js, React.js from the internships at Persistent Systems and Botx Automations.
+"I am currently employed as a Programmer Analyst at Algowire Trading Technologies.
+I possess one year of experience working as a developer in both C++ and C#.
+Additionally, I have gained experience in web development through internships at Persistent Systems and Botx Automations, where I worked with technologies such as Django, Node.js, and React.js."

 ## 🚀 About Me
 I'm a backend developer experienced in developing low latency softwares for linux and windows using c++ and c# respectively.